ebs-universe/fpv-gcc/README.rst

 `GitHub <https://github.com/chintal/fpv-gcc>`_.
 Please use GitHub's features to report bugs, request features, or submit pull/merge requests.

+The principle author for ``fpvgcc`` is Chintalagiri Shashank.
+The author can be contacted if necessary via the information on the `author's Github Profile <https://github.com/chintal>`_ .
+See the AUTHORS file for a full list of collaborators and/or contributing authors, if any.

 ``fpvgcc`` is distributed under the terms of the `GPLv3 license <https://www.gnu.org/licenses/gpl-3.0-standalone.html>`_ .
 A copy of the text of the license is included along with the sources.